Artists | Songs | Various Artists | Lists | Jukebox | About | Home

 Season For StalkersI won't pretend to be able to justify the existence of this list outside the claustrophobic world of record collecting.
 Christmas records about famous people are long a thing of the past (the latest example I've listed is from 1979), and only two artists - Elvis Presley and The Beatles - were ever the object of appreciable numbers of these weird platters.
 And, while it's easy to picture teenage fans listening to these records and dreaming Christmas dreams (or fantasizing masturbatory fantasies), the question as to whether that constituted unhealthy obsession or healthy displacement is open to debate.
 You be the judge, but I maintain that these records tell us as much about the nascent rock 'n' roll record industry as they did about teenaged America.

-Most early rock stars were just like other recording artists - fame hungry hopefuls willing to do most anything for a shot at the spotlight.
+Most early rock stars were just like other recording artists - fame hungry hopefuls willing to do almost anything for a shot at the spotlight.
 For every Elvis, Little Richard, and Jerry Lee, we were subjected to dozens of half-rate, dim-witted greaseballs ready and able to sing calculated tripe fed to them by the recording industry establishment - a cynical bunch of old men desperately trying to figure out this crazy new beat.
 To them, it followed that if kids loved Elvis, they'd love Christmas paeans to Elvis, too.

 Lucky for us, they were - for the most part - wrong.
 None of these records were big hits, so there are relatively few of them.
 Of course, it didn't help matters that most of them are irredeemably bad - though charmingly so.
 As inferred above, these songs weren't so much teenage fantasies as old men's conceptions of teenage fantasies - the same phenomenon that spawned many of Elvis' horrible movies, not to mention the Monkees and the Knack, each of which, admittedly, hold certain pleasures.